Executive board members

-The GSEV board was elected on 26 October 2023 at the Annual Meeting in Malaga, Spain.
+The GSEV board was elected on 06 March 2025 at the IGLD meeting in Frankfurt/Main.

 Dr. Kerstin Menck